nstanford5/ERC20/ERC20.md

 };
 ```

 Next is a helper function to verify equality.
 UInts returned from `API`s and `Views` are represented as bigNumbers, this helper lets us use them interchangeably.
+[JavaScript type representations](https://docs.reach.sh/frontend/#p_6) in Reach.

 ###### index.mjs
 ```js